pmbstyle/Alice/README.md

 Alice is an open-source AI assistant that offers voice interaction, text-to-speech, and image recognition.
 It leverages powerful language and vision APIs to facilitate natural conversations, perform helpful tasks, and respond to visual inputs with deep context-aware intelligence.

+The goal of this project is to create a personal AI assistant that is pleasant to use and interact with.
+Not a soulless chatbot, but as much "real" AI companion as possible.

 <p align="center">
   <img src="https://github.com/pmbstyle/Alice/blob/main/animation.gif?raw=true" alt="Alice Animation">
 </p>